-Note: Pharmacy Technicians are required to be licensed by the California State Board of Pharmacy prior to obtaining employment as a pharmacy technician in the State of California.
+NOTE: Pharmacy Technicians are required to be licensed by the California State Board of Pharmacy prior to obtaining employment as a pharmacy technician in the State of California.
 The Pharmacy Technician program at Everest College meets requirements as established by the California State Board of Pharmacy.
 Upon successful completion of the program, students will be able to apply to the California Board of Pharmacy to become Licensed Pharmacy Technicians.

-Module Number Module Title Clock Hours Quarter Credit Units Module A Administration of Medications and Pharmacology of the Endocrine/Lymphatic Systems 80 6.0 Module B Aspects of Retail Pharmacy and Pharmacology of the Nervous System 80 6.0 Module C History and Ethics of Pharmacy and Pharmacology of the Respiratory System & Nuclear Oncology Pharmacy Practice 80 6.0 Module D Infection Control, Medication Errors and Alternative Medicine and Pharmacology of the Integumentary System and Senses 80 6.0 Module E Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular System 80 6.0 Module F Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System 80 6.0 Module G Home Health Care, Pharmacy Operations and Pharmacology of the Cardiovascular, Circulatory and Skeletal System 80 6.0 Module X Clinical Externship 200 6.0 Program Totals: 760 48.0
+Module ID and Title Total Hours Total Credits Module A Administration of Medications and Pharmacology of the Endocrine/Lymphatic Systems 80 6 Module B Aspects of Retail Pharmacy and Pharmacology of the Nervous System 80 6 Module C History and Ethics of Pharmacy and Pharmacology of the Respiratory System & Nuclear Oncology Pharmacy Practice 80 6 Module D Infection Control, Medication Errors and Alternative Medicine and Pharmacology of the Integumentary System and Senses 80 6 Module E Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular System 80 6 Module F Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System 80 6 Module G Home Health Care, Pharmacy Operations and Pharmacology of the Cardiovascular, Circulatory and Skeletal System 80 6 Module X Clinical Externship 200 6 Total 760 48

-Module A - Administration of Medications and Pharmacology of the Endocrine and Lymphatic Systems 6.0 Quarter Credit Units
+Module A - Administration of Medications and Pharmacology of the Endocrine and Lymphatic Systems 6 Quarter Credits

 This module is designed to provide the student with an overall understanding of medication administration, safety and quality assurance.
 Included in this course is an overview and historical development of pharmacy.
 Body systems are covered in this module which includes the Endocrine and Lymphatic systems, and medications used to treat conditions of the endocrine system.
 Repackaging and compounding will be discussed and performed.
 Included in this course is use of policy and procedure manuals, materials management of pharmaceuticals, the pharmacy formulary system, computer applications in drug-use control, receiving and processing medication orders.
 Preparation and utilization of patient profiles, handling medications, storage and delivery of drug products, records management and inventory control, and compensation and methods of payment for pharmacy services are discussed.
 Conversions and calculations used by pharmacy technicians will be discussed along with drug dosages in units and working with compounds, admixtures, and parenteral and IV medications.
 Hands-on skills in the laboratory practice setting are performed.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 40